-Accreditation is varied and available to all students in Key Stage 4 such as ASDAN Personal Progress and AQA Unit Awards.
-Accreditation is tailored to the student’s individual needs and underpins our Creative Curriculum.
+Accreditation is available to all students in Key Stage 4 and centers around the OCR Life and Living Skills.
+Some students will access OCR Functional Skills qualifications in English, Maths and ICT.
+Accreditation is tailored to the student’s individual needs and underpins our curriculum.
 It is an important way of recognising achievement, celebrating student progress and lays solid foundations for further development in Post 16 provisions.

 In the FE Department at Woodlands School we endeavour to build on the skills developed by students as they have moved through Key Stages 3 and 4.